 How to deal with the mold depends on how much of it is present and where it is located.
-If there is only a small amount of mold, you may scrub the moldy area with soapy water, rinse thoroughly and allow to dry.
-Some specialist products are marketed for cleaning Few common places in the house, where there is more moisture and mold has more chances of growing, are the kitchen and bath rooms.
-These should be regularly inspected for mold and cleaned, if needed.
+If there is only a small amount of mold, you may scrub the moldy area with soapy water, rinse thoroughly and allow it to dry.
+Some specialist products are marketed for cleaning Few common places in the house, where there is more moisture and mold has more chances of growing, are the kitchen and bathrooms.
+These should be regularly inspected for mold and cleaned if needed.

 For people who have allergies to mold, or other breathing issues, like asthma, should try to get someone else to clean the mold.
 This is because mold can get airborne during the cleaning process and can be inhaled.
 There is already a higher concentration of spores present in the air around the area where mold is growing.

 After the mold has been cleaned, check for the sources or reasons why mold was growing there in the first place.
 Mold can only grow in the presence of water or moisture.
 It is advisable to check the sources that contribute to the water or moisture in that area and remove or minimize that source.

 There is not much of a point to remove the mold if you do not also remove the source of moisture or water that helped the mold to grow.

 - If the moisture issue stays, mold will grow back after the cleaning up.
 It is therefore also very important to dry the area properly after cleaning the mold.
 It is a common mistake that after the area has been scrubbed and cleaned up of the mold, the soapy water or the solution used in the cleaning is not properly wiped off.
 This ultimately leads to even quicker regrowth of the mold.